latentspace.

 3D grid & conditions map

-First we should create grids and to create a grid, need a bounding box of given shape.
-The angle of bounding box sets sun faced like the picture 4 above.
-Through the segments X and Y of the bounding box facing the sun, we can get a 3D voxel grid of the desired size that fully fills the bounding box.
-Then we check if the voxel is inside the given shape, filter only the voxel that is inside the shape.
+First, grids must be created, and creating a grid requires the bounding box of the given shape.
+The angle of the bounding box is set to face the sun, as shown in picture 4 above.
+Using the X and Y segments of the bounding box facing the sun, a 3D voxel grid of the desired size that fully fills the bounding box is obtained.
+Each voxel is then tested against the given shape in order to filter only the voxel that is inside the shape.

 This grid of voxels can be represented as a List, one of Python's data structures.
-And the data structure List can express multi-dimensional data.
-Let's take a look at a simple example below.
+The List data structure can express multi-dimensional data.
+A simple example is examined below.

 3D grid & conditions map